Tara Brabazon: Personal life

-Tara Brabazon was born in Perth, Western Australia, going on to write a book about its music in Liverpool of the South Seas.
-She married Professor Steve Redhead in 2002.
+Brabazon married Steve Redhead in 2002.
 Their relationship was featured in the Times Higher Education under the title Marital Bliss.
 After Redhead's death from pancreatic cancer in 2018, Brabazon wrote about their relationship in the second edition of The End of the Century Party.

-Brabazon is currently married to Professor Jamie Quinton, Professor and Head of the School of Natural Sciences at Massey University in Aotearoa, New Zealand.
+Brabazon is married to Jamie Quinton, Professor and Head of the School of Natural Sciences at Massey University in Aotearoa, New Zealand.